LostInZoom/cartagen/docs/user_guide.rst

 .. method:: detect_branching_crossroads(roads, area_threshold=2500, maximum_distance_area=0.5, roundabouts=None, allow_middle_node=True, middle_angle_tolerance=10.0, allow_single_4degree_node=True)

     This function detects branching crossroads inside a road network.
+    **Although the roundabouts parameter is optional, it is recommended to detect roundabouts before branching crossroads to help their characterization.**
     Returns a GeoDataFrame of polygons representing their extents.

     :param network: The GeoDataFrame containing the road network as LineString geometries.